jsdelivrbot/titanium/docs/docs/cobalt/how-to.md

 ### How to use Cobalt

 Cobalt has around 850 fonts.
 To use one, simply add the class `font-` followed by its name with hyphens replacing spaces and in all lowercase.
 For example, if you wished to use the font Yeseva One, you would add the class `font-yeseva-one` to the element.
 If you wished to use the font ABeeZee, you would add the class `font-abeezee` to the element.
 If you wished to use the font Libre Barcode 128 Text, you would add the class `font-libre-barcode-128-text`.
+As of Cobalt Edge, Cobalt only pulls the required fonts, giving you access to the whole library but only accessing the ones you need.

 A full list of fonts followed by their respective class is shown below.